-Apart from listing the best comic book readers for Linux, I would also like to mention a few websites from where you can download vintage comic books.
+Apart from listing the best comic book readers for Linux, I would like to mention a few websites where you can download vintage comic books.
 And it is completely legal to download them.

-While these may not include popular comic books like Batman and Spider-Man but you should find many interesting titles.
+While these may not include popular comic books like Batman and Spider-Man (obviously), but you should find many interesting titles.
 Even if not, it is fun to read the literature and watch movies of the bygone era.
-Being a fan of black and white film-noir fan, I certainly enjoy them.
+Being a black and white film-noir fan, I certainly enjoy them.

 Did I miss any of your favorite Comic Book readers?
 Let me know your thoughts in the comments below.